K-Pat/Recipes-Ratings-Analysis/README.md

 ## Algorithm and Hyperparameters

-We chose the **Random Forest Regressor** for its ability to handle non-linear relationships, reduced susceptibility to overfitting compared to individual decision trees, and effectiveness in modeling complex datasets with mixed feature types.

-We used **GridSearchCV** with 5-fold cross-validation for hyperparameter tuning.
+I used **GridSearchCV** with 5-fold cross-validation for hyperparameter tuning.
 The hyperparameter grid included:
 - **Number of Estimators (n_estimators)**: [50, 100, 200]
 - **Maximum Depth of Trees (max_depth)**: [10, 20, 30, None]
 - **Minimum Samples Split (min_samples_split)**: [2, 5, 10]